-Before we dig deeply into the specifics, let’s get one thing out of the way: What is construction management software?
-The term might mean different things to different people, but generally speaking this software enables a construction business to set up a one-stop shop for an array of functions, including project tracking and cost estimating.
+Before we dig deeper into the specifics, let’s get one thing out of the way: What is construction management software?
+The term might mean different things to different people, but generally speaking, this software enables a construction business to set up a one-stop shop for an array of functions, including project tracking and cost estimating.
 It’s similar to the hub of a job site.

 When shopping for construction management software, a business should concentrate on software functionalities that will boost efficiency and effectiveness–and not be dazzled by the bells and whistles.

 In other words, buy the software that fits your business’ needs.
 Put a different way, a low-cost Chevy Colorado gets you from Point A to Point B just as well as a pricey Nissan Titan XD Platinum Reserve does.
 Sure, the ride in the Chevy Colorado isn’t as fancy, but it gets the job done.
 Construction businesses should be honest with themselves when assessing the functionalities of construction management software: Will the features be useful or wasteful?

 As you do this, make sure you also keep your eye trained on the future: what functionalities will you need in the coming five years?
 You want to select a tool that will accommodate you now, and have the capacity to scale with you as you expand.
 Construction management software isn’t one-size-fits-all, so whatever product is chosen should be tailored to the business’ specific needs.

 |Core Accounting||Tracks revenues and expenses.
 Includes modules such as accounts payable, accounts receivable, and a general ledger.|